Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 3. Revenue retention cohort (NRR)

 Net Revenue Retention above 100% means your existing customer base is growing in value without any new acquisitions.
 The best subscription businesses hit 120% or higher.
-If yours is below 90%, your surviving subscribers are not just sticking around — they are spending less over time.
+If yours is below 90%, your surviving subscribers are spending less over time.

 Where the Drop-offs Happen